sharife/goldenthread-v2/site/content/productions/reorient-2023.md

         RAWdance, and Alonzo King Lines Ballet.
 Bisharat believes in the transformative power of art and storytelling whether on a stage, in a photograph, or in the stories we tell ourselves."
+    - name: Susannah Martin
+      credit: director, Closure
+      bio: "A director, teacher, and theatre maker of Tunisian heritage, and a Sephardic/Mizrahi Jewish feminist-activist-artist, **Susannah Martin**
+        (*she/her*) has taught and directed for organizations throughout the Bay Area including: Shotgun Players (Company Member), American Conservatory Theatre, California Shakespeare Theater, Cutting Ball Theater, Golden Thread Productions, Magic Theatre, Marin Theatre Company, Mugwumpin (Company Member), Oakland Theater Project, the Playwright's Foundation, San Francisco Playhouse, and TheatreFirst.
+Some recent directing credits
+        include: Lisa Ramirez’ *Book of Sand* (a fairy tale) for Oakland Theater Project; Elaine Magree’s *AC/DC* for 3Girls Theatre Company; Denmo Ibrahim’s *Arab Spring* for the Bay Area Playwright’s Festival; Carol S.
+        Lashof’s *The Melting Pot* for Those Women Productions; Betty Shamieh’s *Make No Mistake* for both All New People and Golden Thread; *Magic Fruit* as part of TheatreFirst’s serial season; Sheila Callaghan’s *Women Laughing Alone With Salad*, David Greig’s *The Events*, and Christopher Chen’s *Caught* at Shotgun Players; and the world-premiere of Dipika Guha’s *In Braunau* for the San Francisco Playhouse.
+She believes strongly in fostering new voices and developing young storytellers to build and transform our communities."
 mentions:
   heading: REORIENT 2023 HONORARY MENTIONS
   text: |-